Dual Diagnosis Treatment Princeton, IL

 Services provided:

-• Recovery coaches, mental health services and case management
+• Recovery training, mental health services and case management

 Sinnissippi Centers Inc - 28.1 miles from Princeton, IL

-Sinnissippi Centers Inc is a dual-diagnosis treatment center in Dixon, IL that offers treatment for substance use and mental health disorders that include bipolar disorder as well as schizophrenia.
+Sinnissippi Centers Inc is a dual diagnosis treatment center in Dixon, IL that offers treatment for substance abuse and mental health disorders that include depression as well as anorexia.

 Address: 325 Illinois Route 2, Dixon, IL 61021 in Lee County